jellepoland/SurfplanAdapter/README.md

 # Description
-SurfplanAdapter, that calls VSM and runs aerodynamic analysis on kite designs.
+Reads out [SurfPlan](http://www.surfplan.com.au/sp/) native export, transforms the data structure, and runs an aerodynamic analysis using the [Vortex-Step-Method (VSM)](https://github.com/ocayon/Vortex-Step-Method) on your kite design.

 ## Installation Instructions
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install